CodeLogist/ML-NewBie-s-Heaven/README.md

 ## Welcome to the Machine Learning Noob's Heaven

 The repository contains some of many projects which I had done while I was a kid in Machine Learning.
 Currently the python notebooks are oriented more towards Deep Learning focussing on some old school DL projects which I found very interesting.
 For few on them it was tough for me to understand there working and to run them in Google Colab, so I wrote the notebooks trainable in Google Colab to help others.
+And that's why I invite each of the viewer to contribute to this repository with projects or implementations which you think are important part of Machine Learning pipeline and help ML newcomers to learn more efficiently.

 ### 1. CNN